Stephane Poirier Art Collections

 In my Vorotrans art, I want the organic to manifest itself out of the geometric.
 Natural motions and natural shapes emanates from visual scenes filtered by Voronoi diagrams.

 Voronoi diagrams are composed of highly geometric visual objects.
 Common vegetal and animal scenes are composed of highly organic visual objects.
 When filtering vegetal and animal scenes with transparent Voronoi diagrams, one gets the fusion between the geometric and the organic, a computer generated semi-abstract art visually captivating to the human eye.

 Stephane Poirier is a pioneer in Vorotrans art - art made out of transparent Voronoi diagrams.
 Poirier currently works as a software developer at OIFII.ORG and he is also OIFII.ORG's founder.
 At OIFII.ORG, Voronoi diagrams are used, for individual tree level forest texture recognition out of airborne Lidar data, in order to automate the process of building new forest maps for governments.
 In 2017, Poirier had the idea to use these Voronoi diagrams combined with a specific algorithm to produce semi-abstract art called Vorotrans art.

-For the years to come, Vorotrans art installations are now made available to art galleries around the world.
+For the years to come, Vorotrans art installations and live event visuals are made available to art galleries, music artists and music event producers around the world.

 Poirier has held many research positions at Laval University, University of Alberta, University of British Columbia, University of Massachusetts in Boston, Massachusetts Institute of Technology, University of Sherbrooke and McGill University.
 Over the years, Poirier has also held many corporate positions in Quebec and California.
 He has developed commercial software for EXFO, MATROX, ISERA, CJ and XEROX.